balabit/syslog-ng-rust-modules/README.md

 You can find the code of the regex parser here: https://github.com/ihrwein/regex-parser

+## What does this parser do?

+This parser takes a regular expression as a configuration parameter and matches log messages against this expression.
+If a message successfully matches, the parser extracts the named captures and inserts them into the log message.

 ## If you want to try it out ...

+Just follow these steps to get it working:

 1. you have to compile and install the development version of syslog-ng.
 You can find more instructions [here](https://github.com/balabit/syslog-ng#installation-from-source).